Hobo with a Shotgun: Plot

 As Abby is walking home, a cop attempts to rape her.
 The Hobo kills him and Abby smuggles the Hobo past a group in a shopping cart covered with the cop's remains.
 The pair are spotted by Otis, who informs Slick and Ivan.
-Back at her apartment, the Hobo tells Abby of his plan to start a lawnmowing business, which she enthusiastically supports.
+Back at her apartment, the Hobo tells Abby of his plan to leave the town and start a lawnmowing business, which she enthusiastically supports.
 Ivan and Slick enter and attack the two, wounding Abby.
-The Hobo overpowers Slick, holds him at gunpoint, and forces Ivan to leave.
+The Hobo overpowers Slick, holds him at gunpoint, and forces Ivan to retreat.
 The Hobo then shoots Slick in the groin and takes Abby to the hospital.
 Slick manages to call the Drake before he is taken to hell in a burning school bus.
 The Drake, mourning the death of his favorite son, summons "The Plague", a duo of armor-clad demons named Rip and Grinder.
 While Abby is recovering, the Hobo visits the maternity ward and delivers a monologue to the babies.
-The Plague slaughter all staff who make assistance for the hobo.
-When he returns to Abby's room, the Plague capture and deliver him to the Drake, who plans to publicly execute him.
+The Plague slaughters the staff at the hospital while looking for the Hobo.
+When the latter returns to Abby's room, the Plague captures and delivers him to The Drake, who plans to execute him publicly.

 Recovered, Abby returns to the pawn shop for weapons.
 Attaching an axe to the Hobo's shotgun and retrofitting the lawnmower into a shield, she arms a crowd to free the Hobo and bring down the Drake.
-She confronts the Drake, holding Ivan hostage; the Drake shoots and denounces him a disappointment.
+She confronts the Drake, holding Ivan hostage; the Drake shoots and denounces him a disappointment, much to Ivan's dismay.
 In the ensuing fight, Abby kills Grinder.
 Although the Drake severs Abby's hand with the lawnmower shield, she stabs him repeatedly with her exposed arm bone and incapacitates him.
 Rip tries to persuade Abby to be his partner, but the Hobo drives him off.

 The townspeople, motivated by Abby's bravery, show up with their own weapons and proceed to aim them at the shocked police, who demand that they leave the area.
 Seeing that the police will kill the people they failed to protect against the criminals, the Hobo tells the Drake that on their upcoming ride to Hell "You're riding shotgun," and blows his head off.
 The police shoot the Hobo, and the people avenge him and turn their guns on the police.
-Both groups shoot each other, while the Hobo dies and Abby's screams are heard.
-The corrupt police are killed and the Drake's influence in the town comes to an end.
+Both groups exchange fire, while the Hobo dies and Abby's screams are heard.